Western Top End Fire Management Project Area A (Revoked)

 Project Information:

-The project utilized the "Reduction of Greenhouse Gas Emissions through Early Dry Season Savanna Burning" methodology.
-This approach involves conducting strategic, cool-burning fires during the early dry season (typically before August) to reduce fuel loads.
-By doing so, land managers prevent high-intensity, uncontrolled wildfires in the late dry season, which release significantly higher volumes of methane and nitrous oxide into the atmosphere.
+This project operated under the Early Dry Season Savanna Burning methodology.
+This method involves strategic, planned burning during the cooler early dry season (typically before August) to reduce the fuel load.
+By doing so, land managers prevent high-intensity, uncontrolled wildfires during the late dry season, which release significantly more greenhouse gases.
+The project generates carbon credits by calculating the emissions avoided compared to a historical baseline of late-season fires.